On nondivergence form linear parabolic and elliptic equations with degenerate coefficients: Introduction

 where $a,b,c\in\bR$ are constants.
 For the parabolic equation \eqref{mainpara} with $d=1$, one can refer to the Black--Scholes--Merton equation

 where $\sigma,r>0$ are constants.
 We are also motivated by degenerate viscous Hamilton--Jacobi equations of the form

 where $\alpha>0$, and $H:\Omega_T\times \bR^d\to\bR$ is a given smooth Hamiltonian.
 Here, equation \eqref{mainpara} corresponds to the special case $H=0$ and $\alpha=2$.
-We refer the reader to \cite{DPT24} for more information.
+Hamilton–Jacobi equations play an important role in optimal control, differential games, and related areas.
+In particular, regularity theory is a fundamental subject in nonlinear PDEs.
+We refer the reader to \cite{AT15, DPT24} for more information.
 Furthermore, the equations are derived from a variety of problems.
 For instance, \eqref{mainell} is obtained in the linearization of the nonlinear and degenerate Loewner--Nirenberg problem

 For further derivations in other fields, see \cite{HX24,V89} and the references therein.

 Let us illustrate the effect of the coefficients by considering the simplest equation \eqref{eq8192324}.
 Suppose that the quadratic polynomial